-Dr. Robert McLaughlin discusses working to help parents/caregivers be more accepting of identities that differ from parental expectations.
-Int 2
+This is a discussion of the work that needs to take place so that parents/caregivers can be more accepting of identities that differ from parental expectations.

 When the child first discloses something about themselves, parents assign a reason or logic for why this has occurred.
 How can parents with different perspectives manage the child’s gender identity or expression?

 Extended families have shaped the parent’s attitudes and expectations and their reactions may be accepting, rejecting or divisive.
 They can also be healing and sources of support, encouragement and information.